Cubital Tunnel Syndrome vs. Radial Tunnel Syndrome

 What’s Cubital Tunnel Syndrome?

 Cubital tunnel syndrome occurs if the ulnar nerve is injured.
-The cubital tunnel runs inside the elbow and consists of bone, ligaments, and muscle.
+The cubital tunnel runs inside the elbow and consists of bones, ligaments, and muscles.
 This syndrome causes inflammation, irritation, and swelling.

 What Are the Symptoms of Cubital Tunnel Syndrome?